appdev-lessons/deploying-to-fly/content.md

 <div class="bg-red-100 py-1 px-5" markdown="1">

-At the moment Fly is charging credit cards for the creation of additional organizations, which we recommend doing in this lesson.
-We are working with their customer service to try and sort this issue out.
-For now, to avoid credit card charges, we recommend using Render to deploy, as that is free and does not require a credit card to sign up.
+You are welcome to try out Fly, which has a very easy deployment process.
+However, some students have reported charges for deploying small apps.
+To avoid potential credit card charges, we recommend using Render to deploy, as that does not require a credit card to sign up.
 [See our guide on Render for those steps](https://learn.firstdraft.com/lessons/114-deploying-to-render).
 </div>

 ## Fly Offering and Payment